-SENDS - Teaching, Learning and the Curriculum:
+SEND - Teaching, Learning and the Curriculum:

 - We believe that all children learn best when they are included with the rest of their class.
-Our aim is for all children to be working independently in class, reaching their full potential. - All children, including those with children with SEND, are taught by their teacher as well as being supported by teaching assistants. - Teachers aim to spend time each day working, in a group, with all children with SEND. - When allocating additional teaching assistant support to children the focus is on outcomes.
-We aim to allocate sufficient adult assistance to enable each child to reach challenging targets without developing a learned dependence on adult support. - Targets for children at SENDS are set to be challenging in an attempt to close the attainment gap between the children and their peers.
+Our aim is for all children to be working independently in class, reaching their full potential. - All children, including those with children with SEND, are taught by their teacher as well as being supported by teaching assistants. - Teachers aim to spend time each day working with all children with SEND. - When allocating additional teaching assistant support to children the focus is on outcomes.
+We aim to allocate sufficient adult assistance to enable each child to reach challenging targets without developing a learned dependence on adult support. - Targets for children with a SEND are set to be challenging in an attempt to close the attainment gap between the children and their peers.
 Interventions are often crucial in closing these gaps and are therefore used as a strategy in class.
-The intervention is monitored by the class teacher and pupil progress towards set objectives is kept under review.
-The Inclusion Manager, working alongside the class teacher, monitors overall progress following completion of the intervention. - The school has a range of interventions which are identified on the pupil's ILP and/or Provision Map.
+The class teacher monitors the intervention and pupil progress towards set objectives.
+This is kept under review.
+The SENDCo, working alongside the class teacher, monitors overall progress following completion of the intervention. - The school has a range of interventions (see appendix 2), which are identified on the pupil's ILP and/or Provision Map.
 When considering an intervention we look at the child's learning need in order that we can match the intervention to the child.
-Interventions are planned in blocks of up to 10 weeks.
+Interventions are planned in blocks of up to 6 - 10 weeks.
 Progress made in these interventions is recorded and assessed.
-A decision is made as to whether to continue, change or cease the intervention according to the child's progress against targets set.
+A decision is made as to whether to continue, change or cease the intervention according to the child's progress against targets set. - St Mary's CE Primary School is a 'disability friendly' school.
+The school building is on one level, corridors in the new part of the building are wide and we have two easy access toilets.
+The school also has a hygiene room.
+We generally find that no additional adaptations to the building are necessary for children or stakeholders with disabilities.